Manifold-constrained Hamilton-Jacobi Reachability Learning for Decentralized Multi-Agent Motion Planning: Preliminaries and Background

 \subsection{Problem Setup}

 We investigate the problem of safe decentralized MAMP under manifold constraints, where agents are tasked to independently navigate toward their goals while avoiding collisions with other agents and adhering to their manifold task constraints.
 We assume that each agent can perfectly perceive the states of other agents and know their dynamics.
-However, we assume no knowledge of their control policies.
+However, we assume no knowledge of the control policies of other agents.